ni-kismet/webcharts-development-settings/benchmark-infrastructure/benchmark-infrastructure.md

 ```
 lastBenchmarkResults.*
 ```
-7. Make sure the .npmignore will ignore the files keeking the temporary benchmark results and the saved ones:
+7. Make sure the .npmignore will ignore the files keeping the temporary benchmark results and the saved ones:
 ```
 lastBenchmarkResults.txt
 lastBenchmarkResults.json